-As of our annual testing date, August 31, 2017, we had five reporting units with goodwill balances: two reporting units included in our NA Engineered Components operating segment, two reporting units included in our EU Engineered Components operating segment, and one reporting unit included in our NA Cabinet Components operating segment.
+As of our annual testing date, August 31, 2018, we had five reporting units with goodwill balances: two reporting units included in our NA Engineered Components operating segment, two reporting units included in our EU Engineered Components operating segment, and one reporting unit included in our NA Cabinet Components operating segment.
 For the reporting units in our NA Engineered Components and our EU Engineered Components operating segments, we performed a qualitative assessment and determined that there were no indicators of impairment.
 Therefore, no additional goodwill impairment testing was deemed necessary for those units.
-For the reporting unit included in our NA Cabinet Components operating segment, we performed the first step of the goodwill impairment test at July 31, 2017, as actual results for this unit were below forecasts, a potential indicator of impairment.
-We determined the fair value of this reportable unit exceeded its carrying value by approximately 6%.
-The test included the contribution of the two plants transferred from NA Engineered Components during 2017.
-At August 31, 2017, additional qualitative factors were considered and the step-one analysis was updated.
-The determined fair value of this reportable unit continued to exceed the carrying value by 5%.
+For the reporting unit included in our NA Cabinet Components operating segment, we performed the first step of the goodwill impairment test at March 31, 2018, as our annual long-range planning effort produced lower forecasted results compared to the prior year's process, a potential indicator of impairment.
+We determined the fair value of this reportable unit exceeded its carrying value by approximately 4.5%.
+At August 31, 2018, additional qualitative factors were considered and the step-one analysis was updated.
+The determined fair value of this reportable unit continued to exceed the carrying value by 7.2%.